Template

 The template integration allows creating entities which derive their values from other data.
 This is done by specifying templates for properties of an entity, like the name or the state.

-Button, image, number, and select template entities are defined in your YAML configuration files under the template: key and cannot be configured via the UI.
+Entities (sensors, binary sensors, buttons, images, numbers, and selections) are defined in your YAML configuration files under the template: key.
 You can define multiple configuration blocks as a list.
 Each block defines sensor/binary sensor/number/select entities and can contain an optional update trigger.

 For old sensor/binary sensor configuration format, see below.